How to write a UCAS Personal Statement

 - Summary including why you'll make a great student

-Further Personal Statement tips
+Further tips for a good UCAS Personal Statement

 - Use information on university websites and the UCAS website.
 This often includes the skills and qualities universities are looking for in applicants